about

 She teaches in the Sociology Department at The University of San Francisco and has a creative practice for clothing design and craft under studio name, Herderin.
 She is a producer and member of Fibershed, and has worked to develop the governance structure for the Northern California members.

-You won’t find Alix much on social media these days, but you may come across her giving a talk at the annual American Sociology Association meeting, presenting her latest work from Herderin at West Coast Craft, and giving a talk or presenting an exhibition as part of SF Design Week, SF Climate Week, and Fibershed’s annual design challenges.
+You may have found Alix giving a talk at the annual American Sociology Association meeting, presenting her latest work from Herderin at West Coast Craft, or giving a talk or presenting an exhibition as part of SF Design Week, SF Climate Week, and Fibershed’s annual design challenges.

 upcoming